All Episodes

 And it depends on whether AP decided to make public what they found.

-Well, if they get the emails, wouldn't then Trey Gowdy, the committees, those who are investigating, also have them?
+Well, if they get the emails, wouldn't then Trey Gowdy committees, those who are investigating, also have them, and would they be as predisposed as to not expose Obama?

-I have in all candor I don't I don't look I'm being dead wrong about this but I don't think that what AP is doing has any commonality with Trey Gowdy's committee.
+I have, in all candor, I don't, I don't, look, I'm being dead wrong about this, but I don't think that what AP is doing has any commonality with Trey Gowdy's committee.

 Now, are you asking if AP can get them, why can't Trey Gowdy?

-Yeah, or anybody that's investigating it.
+Yeah, or, you know, or anybody that's investigating it.

 Because the AP, the mainstream would never expose Obama.